QMS Unit Information

 QMS Coursework Program

 The coursework component of theQMS PhD program aims to expand the knowledge base of students and enhance their research experience.
 The program consists of six units: an introductory unit, four compulsory core units and an elective unit.
 Most units are taught intensively over 5 days and include lectures, laboratory classes and assignments.
 Coursework is completed in the first two years, constituting a maximum of one-third of the PhD program.
 Units are run either in summer school (February) or winter school (June-July).
-Your coursework enrolment will be in either the Graduate Diploma of Marine and Antarctic Science (S6O).
+Your coursework enrolment will be the Graduate Diploma of Marine and Antarctic Science (S6O).

 Click on a unit for more information